Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

 \subsection{Surgical Tasks for Both Training and Automation}

 In the previous version of SurRoL simulator, we designed several surgical robot tasks (e.g., \textit{NeedlePick}, \textit{NeedleRegrasp} and \textit{EcmReach}) to specifically evaluate the robot learning algorithms.
-Still, these tasks are not sufficient to fulfill the requirements of current and future comprehensive research on surgical training~\cite{9807505}, where human interaction is a very important factor.
-To this end, we add four new tasks following the common curriculum tasks in robotic surgery simulation-based training~\cite{sanford2022association,perrenot2012virtual,cowan2021virtual}, which are representative of the evaluation of both surgical training and task automation.
-Specifically, we add new tasks of \textit{PickAndPlace}, \textit{PegBoard}, \textit{NeedleRings} and \textit{MatchBoard} (see Fig.~\ref{Fig::render}).
+Still, these tasks are not sufficient to fulfill the requirements of current and future comprehensive research on surgical training~\cite{9807505,smith2014fundamentals}, where human interaction is a very important factor.
+To this end, we add five new tasks following the common curriculum tasks in robotic surgery simulation-based training~\cite{sanford2022association,perrenot2012virtual,cowan2021virtual}, which are representative of the evaluation of both surgical training and task automation.
+Specifically, we add new tasks of \textit{PickAndPlace}, \textit{PegBoard}, \textit{NeedleRings}, \textit{MatchBoard} and \textit{MatchBoardPanel} (see Fig.~\ref{Fig::render}).
 In task \textit{PickAndPlace}, the trainee needs to pick up the colored jacks and place them in the tray in the same color.
 The task will be considered as success only when all the colored jacks are placed on the corresponding trays.
 In task \textit{PegBoard}, the trainee needs to pick up the ring from the vertical peg board and then place it on the peg from the horizontal board, which requires high proficiency in controlling the pose and orientation of the rings thus effective for trainees to practice their manipulation skills.
-In task \textit{NeedlRings}, the trainee needs to hand off the needle using two robot arms to pass through the ring, which calls for trainees to master proficient two-handed needle manipulation skills in terms of precise position and orientation control.
+In task \textit{NeedleRings}, the trainee needs to hand off the needle using two robot arms to pass through the ring, which calls for trainees to master proficient two-handed needle manipulation skills in terms of precise position and orientation control.
 In task \textit{MatchBoard}, the trainee needs to pick up a digit or alphabet block and place it on groove in the corresponding position, which further practices hand-eye coordination.
-These tasks are specifically designed and modeled which can be easily extended and applied for further research on surgical training and human-involved robot learning.
+In task \textit{MatchBoardPanel}, the trainee needs to first grasp the drawer handle to open the drawer and then pick up a digit or alphabet block to place it in the targeted grid, which is an advanced skills training tasks with sequential sub-tasks.
+These tasks are specifically designed and modeled which can be easily extended and applied for further research on surgical training and human-in-the-loop robot learning.